tripeersyou/francisoliverdev/_posts/2019-08-30-uaap-real-time-sentiment-analysis.md

 date: 2019-08-30
 author: Francis Avanceña
 tags: twitter, javascript, datascience
 cover_image:

 ---
 It is UAAP season once again and this year’s season 82  is hosted by Ateneo it is a good time to take a look at one of my favorite projects I did during my senior year in college.
 This one is taken from the final project for CS 129.1: Special Topics in Software Engineering: Contemporary Database Technologies, more commonly known as “Contempo DB”.
 For this project, we did a real-time tweet analysis of tweets during the Final Four game of the Ateneo Blue Eagles and the FEU Tamaraws last November 25, 2018.

 ### What we wanted to find out.

-For the project, we wanted to find out through data analytics are three things?
+For the project, we wanted to find out through data analytics are three things.

 1. What percentage of the tweets regarding the UAAP game are toxic or not?
 2. Which fanbase or contingent is more toxic?